sebivenlo/javaswitcher/README.md

 default=java8
 ```

+* Add the the script from the `bin` directory called `_setJava` to your PATH, by either copying it +
+  to your personal bin (easiest) or to e.g. `/usr/bin` to make it effective system wide.
+* Add a few aliases to your personal aliases, either by adding to your `~/.bashrc` file or (better) to the `.bash_aliases` file
+  you might already have.

 ## How to add a java version installations

 You best install a new jdk in the simplest way possible: Download the zip or tar.gz from the